cantaloupe-project/cantaloupe/README.md

 Upgrading is usually just a matter of downloading a new version and running it.
-Sometimes there are backwards-incompatible changes to the configuration file structure, though, so check the change log (near the bottom) to see if there is anything extra to do.
+Sometimes there are backwards-incompatible changes to the configuration file structure, though, so check the following upgrade steps.

+## 1.0-beta2 to 1.0-beta3

+* Rename the `cache` key in the configuration to `cache.server`.
+* Add the `cache.client.*` keys from the sample configuration.
+* Add the `http.auth.basic*` keys from the sample configuration.
+* Add the `KakaduProcessor` keys from the sample configuration.

+## 1.0-beta1 to 1.0-beta2

+* Add the `cache` and `FilesystemCache.*` keys from the sample configuration.
+* Add the `FilesystemResolver.path_separator` and `HttpResolver.path_separator`
+  keys from the sample configuration.

 # Technical Overview